Amit0412/Portfolio-with-React/README.md

 # Portfolio website
-  It a resposive personal portfolio website buit using React.js, created for education and learning.
+  It a responsive personal portfolio website built using React.js, created for education and learning.

 ## How to develop it
 - Clone on your local machine by using `clone git@github.com:DwinaTech/Portfolio-with-React.git`